Frequently Asked Questions

 Paint stains can often be scraped off with a razor blade or removed with a lacquer thinning agent.
 Heavy paint stains made need to be treated with a commercial paint stripper.
 Do not use acid or heat/naked flame on stone.

 Water spots and rings can be removed with very fine steel wool or sandpaper.

-Ink stains caused from biros or marker pens can be removed on light coloured stone with bleach or hydrogen peroxide or with lacquer thinner or acetone on dark coloured stone.
+Ink stains caused from biros and marker pens can be removed on light coloured stone with bleach or hydrogen peroxide - or with lacquer thinner , or acetone , on dark coloured stone.